Expeditions Away from Sage

 In April 2013, another group of Johnson students traveled to Quantico, Virginia, to participate in leadership training with the United States Marine Corps (USMC) at their Officer Candidate School.

-Forthcoming expeditions include additional expeditions to USMC Quantico, as well as NOLS expeditions to Patagonia and the Utah Canyonlands in January and March 2014, respectively.
+Forthcoming expeditions include additional expeditions to USMC Quantico, as well as a NOLS expedition to Patagonia in January 2014.

 Read more about the January 2013 Leadership Expedition to Patagonia in Cornell Enterprise Online